dev-labs-bg/swift-video-generator/README.md

 -  If you found a bug, open an issue
 -  If you have a feature request, open an issue
 -  If you want to contribute, submit a pull request
 ---

+## Contributers

+- [ibhavin](https://github.com/ibhavin) - version 1.0.8 creating a video form a single audio and multiple images
+- [SteliyanH](https://github.com/SteliyanH) - version 1.1.0 reversing the audio in a video clip
+---
 ## Installation